DataDog/documentation/content/en/logs/processing/attributes_naming_convention.md

 And even if technologies and teams natively define their respective logs attributes differently, a URL, client IP, or duration have universally consistent meanings.
 A **naming convention** defines standard names to use when referring to structuring technical or business concepts, resulting in a common language that everyone agrees to use by convention.

-## Standard Attributes as a backbone for naming convention
+## Standard Attributes and Aliasing

-### Standard Attributes, Standard Facets
+**Standard Attributes** are the backbone of the naming convention for your organisation.

-**Standard Attributes** have been designed to help your organization to define its own naming convention.
+With **Aliasing**, search and aggregate in one single pane of glass logs flowing from heterogenous sources.
+And onboard users across multiple teams on your naming convention, without asking them for tedious changes in their technical stack (which would never be a priority, and likely to be a breaking change).

-Standard Attributes are most particularly useful when it comes to filtering or aggregating logs altogether - that is to say when [turned into facets][23].
+Aliasing is most particularly useful when it comes to filtering or aggregating logs flowing from different sources altogether - that is to say when [turned into facets][23].
 Gathering content from multiple and heterogenous sources into a unique **Standard Facet** makes it much more straightforward to build insights or pivot information across your organisation.

-As a matter of example, follow the clients most impacted by latencies on a hybrid [Apache][24] and [Amazon Cloud Front][25] infrastructure, using the Standard `Network Client IP` facet alonside the Standard `duration` measure.
+As a matter of example, follow the clients most impacted by latencies on a hybrid [Apache][24] and [Amazon Cloud Front][25] infrastructure, using the Standard `Network Client IP` facet alonside the Standard `duration`.

-### Curating Standard Attributes
+### Curate Standard Attributes

 Log Integrations natively rely on a [default set](#default-standard-attribute-list) of standard attributes.